markusressel/py-image-dedup/README.md

 ### Phase 5 - Removing duplicates

-All but the best version of duplicate candidates identified in the previous phase are now deleted from the file system (if you did not specify `--dry-run` of course).
+All but the best version of duplicate candidates identified in the previous phase are now deleted from the file system (if you didn't specify `--dry-run` of course).

 ### Phase 6 - Removing empty folders (Optional)

-In the last phase, folders that are empty due to the deduplication process are deleted.
+In the last phase, folders that are empty due to the deduplication process are deleted (if turned on in configuration).

 # How to use